moorepants/BicycleParameters/docs/description.rst

 - Calculates the eigenvalues for the Whipple bicycle model linearized about the upright configuration.
 - Plots the eigenvalue root loci as a function of speed as eigenvalue vs speed.
+- Plots Bode diagrams of the open loop transfer functions.

 Refer to :ref:`usage` for examples of the features.